ibois-epfl/Raccoon/README.md

 Author: Petras Vestartas
 Previous developments: Christopher Robeller, Benjamin Hahn

+# Install
+Download latest build from the release directory of github.

 # Interface
 For security reasons all tools are defined in Tools.txt file.
 Follow the same order to define new tools.